kaziMuntasirRahman/espresso-emporium-server/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ---

 **Enjoy your coffee! ☕**
 ```

-You can customize this template by adding specific instructions or adjusting it to reflect any additional features in your project.
-Let me know if you want to add anything else!
+You can customize this further if there are specific instructions you'd like to add.
+Let me know if you'd like any additional features or details included!